xan1242/NFS_CustomFont/README.md

 Replace "FONT_NFS_BODY" with your own name and the scale number with the one you need.

+### Note about NFSHDContentSupport

+If you are using [NFSHDContentSupport](https://github.com/AeroWidescreen/NFSHDContentSupport), please **disable HDFontSupport** and anything related to it.
+This is not compatible with that plugin.

 # Tools

 You may find the tools used to build custom fonts in the "Tools" folder.
 Open the README there for more information.